-In select cases, treatment with chemotherapy, targeted therapy or hormone therapy may be given before breast surgery.
-When treatment is given before surgery, it is called neoadjuvant (NEE-oh-A-joo-vant) therapy.
+In some cases, treatment with chemotherapy, HER2-targeted therapy or hormone therapy may be given before breast surgery.
+When treatment is given before surgery, it’s called neoadjuvant therapy or preoperative therapy.

-Neoadjuvant chemotherapy and hormone therapies are the same as those used after surgery (called adjuvant therapy).
-Some neoadjuvant targeted therapies are not used in the adjuvant setting.
+Neoadjuvant therapy drugs are often the same as those used after surgery (called adjuvant therapy).

-Tests on the biopsy tissue confirm your diagnosis and identify tumor characteristics, such as hormone receptor status and HER2/neu status.
-These factors determine the type(s) of neoadjuvant therapy that will offer the most benefit.
+Tests on the biopsy tissue confirm your diagnosis and identify tumor characteristics, such as hormone receptor status and HER2 status.
+These factors determine the neoadjuvant therapy that will offer the most benefit.

-Neoadjuvant chemotherapy regimens are the same as the standard regimens used after surgery (adjuvant chemotherapy).
-Most are anthracycline- and taxane-based therapies.
-For HER2/neu-positive (HER2-positive) tumors, neoadjuvant therapy usually includes trastuzumab in combination with pertuzumab (learn more).
+Neoadjuvant chemotherapy regimens are the same as the standard regimens used after surgery.
+Most are anthracycline- or taxane-based therapies.

 Learn more about chemotherapy drugs.

 Learn more about HER2 status.

 A meta-analysis that combined the results of 12 studies found no difference in rates of breast cancer recurrence or overall survival in women who had neoadjuvant chemotherapy versus those who had adjuvant chemotherapy .

 One large study found that 10 years after treatment with neoadjuvant therapy, rates of breast cancer recurrence were :